 - The initialization routine (which is expected to be configured heavily on a per-filesystem basis; a networking filesystem would require network access, persistent filesystems may require block device access, in-memory filesystems would only require a mechanism to allocate new temporary pages).

 As a benefit of this interface, any resources accessible via a channel can make themselves appear like filesystems by implementing the expected protocols for files or directories.
-For example, “serviceFS” (discussed in more detail later in this document) allows for service discovery through a filesystem interface.
+For example, components serve their outgoing directory , which contains their capabilities, in a filesystem-like structure.

 Establishing a Connection

 To open a file, Fuchsia programs (clients) send RPC requests to filesystem servers using a FIDL.

 FIDL defines the wire-format for transmitting messages and handles between a filesystem client and server.
 Instead of interacting with a kernel-implemented VFS layer, Fuchsia processes send requests to filesystem services which implement protocols for Files, Directories, and Devices.
 To send one of these open requests, a Fuchsia process must transmit an RPC message over an existing handle to a directory; for more detail on this process, refer to the life of an open document.

 On Fuchsia, a namespace is a small filesystem that exists entirely within the client.
 At the most basic level, the idea of the client saving “/” as root and associating a handle with it is a very primitive namespace.
 Instead of a typical singular "global" filesystem namespace, Fuchsia processes can be provided an arbitrary directory handle to represent "root", limiting the scope of their namespace.
 In order to limit this scope, Fuchsia filesystems intentionally do not allow access to parent directories via dotdot.